ninaaulia/machine_learning/README.md

 --- | --- | ---
 Melbourne housing snapshot | 14 | 13580
 Breast cancer wisconsin | 33 | 569
+Medical Cost Personal  | 7 | 1338

 ## More Info
-*I also implement `PCA` for dimension reduction on features in model classification*
+* implement `PCA` for dimension reduction on features in model classification
+* using `pickle` on medical cost prediction